By ROD McGUIRK and MARK D. BAKER

 “This is definitely politics, all this was politics,” he added.

 The 34-year-old Djokovic boarded a plane for Australia last week, after receiving an exemption from vaccination rules from Victoria state authorities and Australian Open organizers.
-But upon arrival, federal border officials refused to let him in, saying the exemption was not valid.
+But upon arrival, federal border officials refused to let him, saying the exemption was not valid.

-The reversal led some to cry foul, with Prime Minister Scott Morrison’s conservative government seeking re-election for a fourth term in polls due by May.
+The reversal, in the wake of the outcry, led some to suspect politics were at play, with Prime Minister Scott Morrison’s conservative government seeking re-election for a fourth term in polls due by May.

 While his government was widely praised for containing the nation’s COVID-19 death toll at the start of the pandemic, he has recently loosened some rules, just as omicron cases have been rapidly surging.
 He has been criticized for that strategy as well as for shortages of rapid antigen tests and for refusing to make the tests available to all for free.